Rotating charged black holes shadow in quintessence: Charged black hole in quintessence

-The Kerr-Newman black hole metric in quintessence can be obtained by applying Newman-Janis algorithm into the Reissner-Nordstrom black hole in quintessence.
-In the Boyer-Lindquist co-ordinate the metric takes the form \cite{Xu:2016jod}
+The rotating part of the hole metric with quintessence can be obtained by applying the Newman--Janis algorithm \cite{Newman-Janis:1965} to the non-rotating black hole with quintessence.
+In the Boyer-Lindquist co-ordinate the metric takes the form \cite{Xu:2016jod,Azreg-Ainou:2014pra},

 where